New Zealand-Singapore Enhanced Partnership

 Civil service initiatives

-Greater exchanges between our civil services include Singapore providing an annual postgraduate scholarship for a senior New Zealand official to study in Singapore, biennial participation in Singapore’s diplomatic academy, and enhanced consular cooperation.
+Greater exchanges between our civil services include a stronger formal relationship between our central agencies, Singapore providing an annual postgraduate scholarship for a senior New Zealand official to study in Singapore, and reciprocal training opportunities for each others’ diplomats.